syafie-nzm/langchain-samples/ui-demos/medical-transcribe/README.md

 ```bash
 bash run-streamlit.sh
 ```
-Can access the demo at `http://localhost:8080`
+Can access the demo at `http://localhost:8080`.
+Feel free to use the audio sample `samples/sample.wav` and upload in the demo, or you can record a simulation of medical checkup qna.